EdgeFirstAI/documentation/docs/index.md

 ### Sign Up

 1. If you haven't already created an EdgeFirst Studio Account, start by [creating an account][signup].
-If you've already created an account, but you [forget your password](studio/access.md#forgot-password), click on the link to change your password.
+If you've already created an account, but you [forget your password](studio/access.md#forgot-password), click on the link for instructions to reset your password.

 2. When creating your account, enter the required fields denoted by the asterisk (*) and then create your account once completed.